greentech72/CDataStructures/List/README.md

 <h2>List</h2>
 <p>I developed my own C implementation of this simple data structure for using in my future projects (I hope so).
-There are some very useful functions and also one data structure (struct node or just node_t).</p>
+There are some very useful functions and also one data structure (struct node or just node_t).
+Also you can use main.c to check if everything is working fine.</p>
 Data structure has two lines:
 <ul>
   <li>data pointer - void* data</li>